-8 Every effort shall be made to ensure that the volume of the final CPM Report is kept to a minimum.
-To this end, responsible groups are urged to maximize the use of references to approved ITU-R Recommendations and Reports, as appropriate, in preparing CPM texts.
+A1.8 Every effort shall be made to ensure that the volume of the CPM Report is kept to a minimum.
+To this end, responsible groups are urged to maximize the use of references to approved ITU-R Recommendations and Reports, as appropriate, in preparing draft CPM texts.

-9 In relation to working arrangements, CPM shall be considered as an ITU meeting in accordance with No. 172 of the Constitution.
+A1.9 The work of the CPM shall be carried out in accordance with Article 29 of the ITU Constitution in the official languages of the Union.

-10 In preparing for CPM, maximum use should be made of electronic means for the distribution of contributions to participants.
+A1.10 In preparing for the CPM, maximum use should be made of electronic means for the distribution of contributions to participants.

-11 The other working arrangements shall be in accordance with the relevant provisions of Resolution ITU-R 1.
+A1.11 The other working arrangements shall be in accordance with the relevant provisions of Resolution ITU-R 1.